colaberry/trust-before-intelligence-book/manuscript/05_chapter_4_foundation_layers.md

 "Vector search: impossible.
 We can't store embeddings in SQL Server at required scale—10 million patient records with 1,536-dimensional vectors.
 Even if we could, similarity search would take 15-20 seconds per query.
 Agents need sub-50 millisecond semantic search."

 "Graph queries: possible but painful.
 We model provider referral networks with foreign keys.
 Recursive CTEs for 'find all physicians within three reporting levels' take 8+ seconds.
-Neo4j (https://neo4j.com) could do the same query in 340 milliseconds—24x faster."
+Neo4j (https://neo4j.com) could do the same query in 340 milliseconds—over 20x faster, consistent with published benchmarks showing graph databases outperforming relational systems by 3x for simple queries up to 1,000x+ for deep traversals [1]."

 "Document search: basic.
 Clinical notes live in varchar(max) columns with full-text indexing.
 Keyword search works.
 Semantic understanding doesn't.
 We find notes containing 'diabetes' but not notes about 'uncontrolled blood sugar' that never use that exact word."